Agnieszka-21/namaste-django/README.md

 1. EMAIL_HOST_PASSWORD, where the value is a 16-digit app password from a Gmail account to which you would like to connect the program - see more detailed information on that [here](https://support.google.com/mail/answer/185833?hl=en).
 2. EMAIL_HOST_USER, where the value is the email address of the Gmail account with the app passcode.
 - In the section "Buildpacks" click the "Add buildpack" button and select "python".
 Confirm by clicking the button "Add buildpack".
+- Prepare the code for deployment in your local environment: use  pip install -r requirements.txt to install the libraries and packages needed to run the program (including gunicorn)
+- In the Procfile add the following code:
+web: gunicorn codestar.wsgi
+- Make sure DEBUG = False in the settings.py file
--  Scroll up to the top of the page and switch to the Deploy tab.
+- Also in settings.py, add '.herokuapp.com' to the list of ALLOWED_HOSTS
+- Git commit and push the changes to your GitHub repository.
+- Go back to your Heroku account, choose the Deploy tab at the top.
 - In the "Deployment Method" section choose the "GitHub" button.
 Follow the next steps (if any) as prompted to connect your GitHub account.
 In the "Connect to GitHub" section that appears, choose your account, enter the name of your repository, and select "Search".
 -  Once your GitHub repo is connected to the Heroku app, scroll down to the section "Manual deploys".
 -  Confirm that the correct branch of the repo is selected in the drop-down box, and select "Deploy Branch".
 -  Heroku will now build the app for you.
 Once the process is completed, you will see the message "Your app was successfully deployed", and a link to the app where you can visit the live site.